 - Accessibility: Elevators and wheelchairs are available at the southern entrance of the pagoda.

 - Water: Communal water coolers are available around the pagoda, but you may want to bring your own water.
 Bring a hat and sunscreen; afternoon temperatures in Yangon are hot throughout the year.

 - Food: Although food carts are available around the monument, you'll find better food in local restaurants elsewhere.

 Although you should dress conservatively (cover your knees and shoulders) when visiting any of the temples in Southeast Asia, the rules are often more relaxed for tourists in places such as Thailand.
 That’s not the case at the Shwedagon Pagoda.
-The pagoda is much more than a tourist attraction—it is the most important religious site in Myanmar.
-It is also a functioning, very active place of worship.
+The pagoda is much more than a tourist attraction, it is the most important religious site in Myanmar.
+It also functions as a very active place of worship.
 Scores of monks, pilgrims, and devotees mix among tourists at the monument.

 How to Get There

 The Shwedagon Pagoda is located on Sanguttara Hill in the Dagon Township of Yangon in Burma/Myanmar.
 Any taxi driver in Yangon will gladly take you.
 There’s no need to have the driver wait; plenty of taxis will be waiting around the pagoda when you exit.

 Although taxis are very reasonably priced in Yangon, prices are slightly inflated for tourists who are visiting the pagoda.
 Don’t be afraid to negotiate a little with your driver.

 Aside from Buddhist holidays based on the lunisolar calendar, weekdays are often more quiet at the Shwedagon Pagoda.
 The site is busier during Buddhist Lent (usually in June).
 Many Buddhist holidays start the day before a full moon.